tofuutils/tenv/README.md

 ##### Notes

 - Any subsequent call to `tenv` will refer to the calling user's `$HOME` directory, thus installing, running and listing whatever binaries are present in the local directory (`~/.tenv` by default).
-- All commands above use `wget` instead of `curl` as it's more commonly available in minimal Linux installations.
+- All commands above use `curl` which is widely available across Linux distributions.
 - The installation uses a single pipeline which is more efficient than command concatenation.
 - These commands can be easily automated for CI/CD scenarios.